-Consumer reports shows that over 60% of chicken breasts in your neighborhood grocery stores test positive for some sort of pathogen that has the capability to make a human sick.
+Consumer reports show that over 60% of chicken breasts in your neighborhood grocery stores test positive for some sort of pathogen that has the capability to make a human sick.
 This is the reason we need to cook our food, wash our hands, and take other precautions.

 But it is different for dogs and cats.
 It is quite safe for dogs and cats to consume raw food.
 Which, when you think about it, makes sense since the ancestral diet for these animals obviously wasn’t cooked, processed, or “fortified.”
 Dogs and cats have a very acidic stomach environment that prevents bacteria like salmonella and listeria from gestating.
 They also have very short digestive tracts that protect them from naturally occurring bacteria in raw food.
 They don’t have long intestines like humans.

-Statistics based on several decades of end-user data shows that it is more likely to encounter contaminants in a commercial dry food than in raw food.
+Statistics based on several decades of end-user data show that it is more likely to encounter contaminants in commercial dry food than in raw food.
 Traditional commercial dry food has taken thousands of lives due to contamination with melamine, toxic molds, and excess of artificial, fat-soluble vitamins.
 This is not the case with raw food.

 All dogs are different and how much you should feed your dog will depend on a number of variables: weight of the dog, activity level, metabolism, goal (i.e., maintain weight, gain weight, lose weight), other health issues, quantity of treats between meals, etc..

 Here are our guidelines for meals made by Natural Pet Pantry: